You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 Panelists:

-• representative of University of Miskolc
+• Prof. Dr. Csaba Deák, Professor, University of Miskolc

 15:00 – 15:30 Coffee break

-15:30 – 16:15 Success stories from winning projects (Excellence Hubs/I3/ERA Hubs) - LIVESTREAMING
+15:30 – 16:15 Success stories from winning projects (Excellence Hubs/I3/ERA Hubs)

 Showcasing of success stories and winning projects in Excellence Hubs/I3/New European Bauhaus/Missions to demonstrate the practical side of tools discussed in Panel discussion “Regional innovation through innovation ecosystems.
 Tools for boosting competitiveness of the regions” in the morning.